measurement-factory/squid-notes/thumbs.md

-If Squid can generate the right blocking message, then use Squid to generate the right blocking message.
+<a name="adapt-block-by-squid"></a>If Squid can generate the right blocking message, then use Squid to generate
+the right blocking message.
 ----